MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 The main improvements over the previous systems are:
  - Optimized line-splitting algorithm.
 For all mesh-based leveling methods, on Cartesians each linear move is split on grid line boundaries, respecting the best-known measured heights on the bed.
 UBL highly optimizes this boundary-splitting with pre-calculation, optimized handling of special cases, and avoiding recursion.
  - It is possible to probe and store a high-resolution rectangular mesh in nonvolatile storage, load this mesh, and use either 3-point or grid based probing to 'tilt' the mesh and compensate for slight changes in bed orientation.
- - The user is able to fill in the portions of the mesh that can’t be reached by automated probing.
+ - The user is able to fill in the portions of the mesh that can't be reached by automated probing.
 This allows the entire bed to be compensated.
  - It allows the user to fine tune the system.
 The user is able to modify the mesh based on print results.
 Really good first layer adhesion and height can be achieved over the entire bed.

 ## Synopsis

 Currently an LCD display with a rotary encoder is recommended.
 Note that the MKS TFT 2.8 and 3.2 *do not* actually fulfill the LCD requirements.
-The main documentation below assumes that a conforming LCD and a z-probe are present.
-See [the no-lcd addendum](#ubl-without-an-lcd) for information on using UBL without a display, and [the no-z-probe addendum](#ubl-without-a-z-probe) to get UBL working without a z-probe installed.
+The main documentation below assumes that a conforming LCD and a Z-probe are present.
+See [the no-lcd addendum](#ubl-without-an-lcd) for information on using UBL without a display, and [the no-Z-probe addendum](#ubl-without-a-z-probe) to get UBL working without a Z-probe installed.
 Note that operation without an LCD is still work-in-progress, and subject to change.

 UBL is a superset of previous automatic leveling systems, but it does not necessarily supersede them in all cases.
 Its goal is to allow the best features of the previous leveling schemes to be used together and combined, as well as providing a richer set of commands and feedback for the user.
 However, this functionality comes at a cost of program space.
 Compared to bilinear leveling, for example, the difference might be 50 kB for UBL vs. 5 kB for bilinear -- and for an equally precise mesh the printed results could be quite similar.
 With that said, the cost in program space is likely only a concern for more resource constrained parts like the 128k ATMegas.